 Baby, it's cold outside.
-But there's warm holiday cheer brewing in Bay View thanks to John Dye, owner of Bryant’s Cocktail Lounge, The Jazz Estate and At Random, who has brought back The Magic Forest for a third year.
+But there's warm holiday cheer brewing in Bay View thanks to John Dye, owner of Bryant’s Cocktail Loungeand At Random, who – with the help of his staff – has brought back The Magic Forest for a fourth year running.

-The Magic Forest, the festive outdoor cocktail experience, will take place at At Random, 2501 S. Delaware Ave. through the end of January.
+The Magic Forest, the festive outdoor cocktail experience, will take place at At Random, 2501 S. Delaware Ave., beginning Nov.
+22 and continuing through the end of January.

 What you can expect

 Guests can look forward to basking in the holiday spirit surrounded by live, decorated Christmas trees, festoon lights and plenty of holiday-themed mood music.